pivotal/docs-tap/overview.md

 [^1]: https://stackoverflow.com/questions/4127241/orchestration-vs-choreography
 [^2]: https://tanzu.vmware.com/developer/guides/supply-chain-choreography/

-Supply Chains provide a way of codifying all of the steps of your path to production, or what is more commonly known as CI/CD.
-A supply chain differs from CI/CD in that you can add any and every step that is necessary for an application to reach production or a lower environment.
+Supply chains provide a way of codifying all of the steps of your path to production, or what is more commonly known as CI/CD.
+A supply chain differs from CI/CD in that with a supply chain, you can add any and every step necessary for an application to reach production or a lower environment.

 ![Diagram depicting a simple path to production: CI to Security Scan to Build Image to Image Scan to CAB Approval to Deployment.](images/path-to-production.png)